11 Essential Business Analysis Interview Questions *

 Laurie Harvey

-Laurie is a skilled manager who drives unprecedented results.
-Starting from the ground up, she's a strong leader and leverages her ability to inspire results, focusing on prioritizing high-impact efforts.
+Laurie is a skilled leader who drives unprecedented results.
+Starting from the ground up, she's a strong leader who leverages her ability to inspire results, focusing on prioritizing high-impact efforts.
 She has led both marketing and product management during her extensive career.
 Laurie has delivered B2B and B2C offerings for startups and enterprises, exceeding customer expectations, solving their most pressing challenges, and fulfilling new market opportunities.

 Eric is a seasoned product leader—passionate about improving businesses at every stage.
 A former software engineer and analytics junkie, Eric built a $1.2 billion network/security business from scratch.
 He has created market leaders in new technology fields, revamped services in decline, and executed successful exit strategies for long-term underperformers.
 He excels at focusing a talented team's efforts to create amazing experiences.